Superposition theorem for flexible grids: Power flow calculation with combined changes

-\textbf{Multi combinationatorial case} By sucessive combinatorial recursion using extended ST for line disconnections (\ref{eqn:sup_topo_theorem}), reconnections (\ref{eqn:sup_topo_theorem_reco_lines}) and one reconnection - one disconnection combined (\ref{eqn:sup_topo_theorem_1_reco_1_disco_final}), extended ST is derived similarly to the demonstration for multi line reconnections:
+For the multi-combinatorial case, one can use successive recursion using EST for line disconnections (\ref{eqn:sup_topo_theorem}), reconnections (\ref{eqn:sup_topo_theorem_reco_lines}) and one reconnection - one disconnection combined (\ref{eqn:sup_topo_theorem_1_reco_1_disco_final}), EST is derived similarly to the demonstration for multiple-line reconnections as in Appendix \ref{appendix:multi_reco}: